felixlopz/hubrise-test-task/content/apps/my-lemonade/en/overview.md

 ## Integration Features

-Connecting My Lemonade to HubRise allows My Lemonade to:
+Connecting My Lemonade to HubRise allows to:

-- Push orders into HubRise.
+- Push orders from My Lemonade to HubRise.
 - Pull order status from HubRise into My Lemonade.
-- Push customer information into HubRise.
+- Push customer information from My Lemonade to HubRise.
-- Push the menu into a HubRise catalog.
+- Push the catalog from My Lemonade to HubRise.
-- Pull a product catalog from HubRise.
+- Pull a catalog from HubRise into My Lemonade.

 ## Why Connect?